EnvisionDoc/enos_fundamental_zh/overview/enos_introduction.md

 # EnOS™ Overview

-Envision EnOS™ is an IoT operating system that builds on top of open standards and best design to ensure it operates in an open eco-system.
-EnOS™ provides comprehensive features and services to cater to different use-case scenarios.
+EnOS™ is THE AIOT operating system for enterprises and cities to accelerate digital transformation and ecosystem development.
+EnOS builds on top of open standards and best design to ensure it operates in an open eco-system.

 **Extensive connectivity**